mshafae/CS484SampleCode/hello_glut/README.txt

 It has been tested to build on
  .
 FreeBSD 9.2 64 bit with GCC 4.2.1
  .
 OS X 10.8.5 with Xcode 5.0.2 (like LLVM 3.3)
+ .
+MS Windows 7 with MSVS 2010 - no makefile is provided

 To configure the build, edit config/Makefile.*.
 Ensure that the variable OPENGL_KIT_HOME has the correct root path to where the header files and libraries can be found for the project's dependencies listed below.